MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/server-requirements.md

 > [!NOTE]
 > You're also going to need to install SQL Server Reporting Services for the Monitoring Server role.

-### SQL Mirroring, SQL Clustering, and SQL Always On
+### SQL Clustering, and SQL Always On

-You are able to use SQL Mirroring or SQL Clustering with Skype for Business Server 2019, it's supported.
-SQL Mirroring's set up through the Skype for Business Server Topology Builder.
+You are able to use SQL Clustering with Skype for Business Server 2019, it's supported.
 If you're intent on setting up SQL Clustering, that's done in SQL Server.

 Make sure you have an active/passive configuration for SQL Clustering, as that's what's supported.
 Don't share the passive node with any other SQL instance.